Talavera, Nueva Ecija: Transportation

 There are 24.77 km of national roads, including the 16.93 km section of Maharlika Highway (Asian Highway 26) that passes through the municipality.
-Due to its central location, Talavera is one of the pivotal transport points in Central Luzon.
+Due to its central location, Talavera serves as a transport link in Central Luzon.

 Talavera is regularly serviced by various means of public transportation, from jeepneys, tricycles, to buses.
-Several bus companies also use the Talavera route from Cagayan Valley and Aurora to Manila, Cabanatuan, San Jose City, Baguio, and other destinations.
+Several bus companies operate routes passing through Talavera connecting Cagayan Valley and Aurora to Manila, Cabanatuan, San Jose City, Baguio, and other destinations.